Hard sauce is a thick condiment made of sweetened, flavoured butter, and served with desserts, typically warm ones.

-Hard Sauce isn’t really a sauce, and if you really want to think of it as a sauce, you’d probably need to call it a “spooning” rather than a pouring sauce.
-The British name for this -- Brandy Butter -- is somewhat more descriptive because with a name like that, you are prepared for something that is going to have the thickness of butter.
+It isn’t really a sauce, and if you really want to think of it as a sauce, you’d probably need to call it a “spooning” rather than a pouring sauce.
+The British name for this — brandy butter — is perhaps better because with a name like that, you are prepared for something that is going to have the thickness and solidity of butter.